Flexible road safety barriers catch vehicles before they hit something harder – like a pole, tree or oncoming car.

-We use flexible road safety barriers down the middle of a road to prevent head-on collisions or along the edge of the road to reduce the consequences of run-off-road crashes.
+Flexible road safety barriers are installed down the middle of a road to prevent head-on collisions or along the side of the road to help stop run-off-road crashes.

 The University of New South Wales has undertaken an in-depth analysis of motorcycle impacts into roadside barriers in both New Zealand and Australia.
 The data shows that barriers of any kind contributed to a very small percentage of motorcycle fatalities.

 A study of the NZ motorcycle-barrier crash data from January 2001 to July 2013 shows of 20 motorcycle fatalities sustained as a result of riders hitting a roadside or median barrier, just 3 involved flexible safety (wire rope) barriers, while 13 involved traditional steel ‘W’ beam barriers and 4 other barrier types.
 Over the same time period there were 97 motorcyclist fatalities from collisions with posts or poles, 70 from hitting traffic signs and 93 from crashing into unprotected trees.